-The content of the presentation does not need to cover the full breadth of the National Report, which is meant to be far more comprehensive.
-Speakers should focus on selected issues that are the highest priority for the country and, where possible, present specific examples or case studies.
+The content of the presentation should not cover the full breadth of the National Report, which is meant to be more comprehensive.
+Speakers should focus on selected issues of high priority to the country and, where possible, present specific examples or case studies.